-- On the System tab, open E-mail settings. - Type the sender's e-mail address into the Sender field.
-Note that some e-mail applications are configured to accept messages only from valid e-mail addresses. - Type the name of the outgoing mail server into the Outgoing mail (SMTP) field.
-The specified server will be used for sending all e-mail notifications. - 4.
+- 343. On the System tab, open E-mail settings. - 344.
+Type the sender's e-mail address into the Sender field.
+Note that some e-mail applications are configured to accept messages only from valid e-mail addresses. - 345.
+Type the name of the outgoing mail server into the Outgoing mail (SMTP) field.
+The specified server will be used for sending all e-mail notifications. - 346.
+Type the login information and port for the SMTP server into the applicable fields. - 347.
 Select the language in which the notifications will be sent from the E-mail language pull-down menu.
-All e-mail addresses on the notification list will be sent notifications in the selected language. - Set the events for which notifications will be sent as instructed in Software watchdog.
+All e-mail addresses on the notification list will be sent notifications in the selected language.

+348. Set the events for which notifications will be sent as instructed in Software watchdog.